Save more energy.

 Why?
 It’s a win-win – by improving your homes energy efficiency, you help SCE to provide safe, reliable and affordable electricity.

-First, you need a Nest Thermostat.
-It programs itself, automatically helps you save energy when you’re away and can be controlled from anywhere.
+The Nest Thermostat programs itself, automatically saves energy when you’re away and can be controlled from anywhere.

 No more confusing programming.
 Nest learns the temperatures you like and builds a personalized schedule for your home.